-Across the world, systems of martial training from combat sports to obstacle training, used by ancient militaries were now permeating all levels of society.
+Across the world, martial training systems used by ancient militaries, from combat sports to obstacle training, were now permeating all levels of society.

-The advent of the personal trainer was seen sort of in the same realm as a GP who specialized in exercise as a treatment.
+The personal trainer’s advent was seen in the same realm as a GP who specialized in exercise as a treatment.

-Today, personal training can be a lucrative career path, not only due to the cutting edge methods now available but also because of the burgeoning fitness market as more and more people become conscious of their needs for good quality physical activity.
+Today, personal training can be a lucrative career path due to the available cutting-edge methods and the burgeoning fitness market as more and more people become conscious of their needs for good quality physical activity.

 Personal training began as a simple face-to-face experience between an eager client and an experienced fitness professional.

-The trainer would instruct and guide their client through a series of objective-oriented exercises with corrections in the form of a back-and-forth feedback mechanism, making sure the process runs smoothly.
+The trainer would instruct and guide their client through a series of objective-oriented exercises with corrections in the form of a back-and-forth feedback mechanism, ensuring the process runs smoothly.

-That’s pretty much how it is today; the only difference is that there are so many aspects that have come into play since the beginning, especially with the advent of the internet and smartphones.
+That’s pretty much how it is today; the only difference is that so many aspects have come into play since the beginning, especially with the advent of the internet and smartphones.

 Personal training can now be achieved without the constraints of physical proximity and can even be conducted without having any real-world trainer/client interaction.